gem-pasteur/Integron_Finder/.github/ISSUE_TEMPLATE/help-wanted.md

 1. The exact command lines you use

+/!\ please share your input file so we can reproduce the problem

 **Screenshots / outputs**
 If applicable, add **screenshots**, **outputs** or **error traceback** to help explain your problem.